Fireworks: Horsetail

+Palm

-A shell containing a relatively few large comet stars arranged in such a way as to burst with large arms or tendrils, producing a palm tree-like effect.
-Proper palm shells feature a thick rising tail that displays as the shell ascends, thereby simulating the tree trunk to further enhance the "palm tree" effect.
-One might also see a burst of color inside the palm burst (given by a small insert shell) to simulate coconuts.
+A break of relatively few large comet stars bursting with large arms or tendrils, with a thick rising tail that displays as the shell ascends, producing a palm tree-like effect.
+The illuminating rising tail simulate the tree trunk.
+There may be a burst of color inside the palm burst (given by a small insert shell) to simulate coconuts.